Sequential and distributive forcings without choice: Main results

 \begin{theorem} Let $\kappa$ be any infinite cardinal.
 It is consistent with $\ZF+\DC_{<\kappa}$ that \begin{enumerate} \item there is a $\kappa$-distributive forcing which violates $\DC$. \item there is a $\kappa$-sequential forcing which violates $\AC_\omega$. \end{enumerate} \end{theorem} \begin{proof} Let $\kappa$ be an uncountable regular cardinal and consider the $\kappa$-Cohen model, as described in \autoref{ex:cohen}.
 The case of $\kappa=\omega$ is vacuously true since $\AC_\omega$ already fails in the Cohen model.
 Denote by $M$ the symmetric extension, and by $\tup{\PP,\sG,\sF}$ the symmetric system.
 As usual, we will omit the dots from names to denote their interpretation in $M$.

 As explained in the above example, $M\models\DC_{<\kappa}$.
 We will describe two partial orders in this model which will witness the two failures.
-The first partial order will add a tree structure on $A$ which will witness the failure of $\DC$, the second will add an amorphous partition.\footnote{A set is amorphous if all of its subsets are finite or co-finite; $\AC_\omega$ proves that no infinite set is amorphous.} In both cases, the idea is to consider the natural symmetric system which adds these objects ``directly'' and factor it into these two steps: first a symmetric extension adding a set of subsets of $\kappa$, then add the structure that would naturally be added by the ``direct'' symmetric extension.
+The first partial order will add a tree structure on $A$ which will witness the failure of $\DC$, the second will add an amorphous partition.\footnote{An infinite set is amorphous if all of its subsets are finite or co-finite; $\AC_\omega$ implies there are no amorphous sets.} In both cases, the idea is to consider the natural symmetric system which adds these objects ``directly'' and factor it into these two steps: first a symmetric extension adding a set of subsets of $\kappa$, then add the structure that would naturally be added by the ``direct'' symmetric extension.

-Working in $M$ let $\QQ_0$ be the partial order given by all the well-orderable and well-founded trees on $A$, ordered by reverse inclusion.
+Working in $M$ let $\QQ_0$ be the partial order given by all the well-orderable and well-founded trees on $A$,\footnote{For well-orderable trees well-foundedness is equivalent to the inexistence of infinite branches.} ordered by $t_1\leq t_0$ if and only if $t_0$ is downwards closed in $t_1$.
 We claim that first of all, $\QQ_0$ is $\kappa$-distributive, and secondly if $H\subseteq\QQ_0$ is $M$-generic, $H$ defines a tree on $A$ which is of height $\omega$, without maximal nodes, and without branches, witnessing that $\DC$ fails in $M[H]$.

 First we note that if $t\in\QQ_0$, then $t$ has a canonical $\PP$-name in $\HS$.
 Since we are not adding any sets of size $<\kappa$ to $V$, therefore there is some $T\in V$ which is a well-founded tree on a bounded subset of $\kappa$, and $\dot t=\{\tup{\dot a_\alpha,\dot a_\beta}^\bullet\mid\tup{\alpha,\beta}\in T\}^\bullet$ is a $\PP$-name for $t$.
 We will use $T$ and $\dot t$ to correspond between this tree and the condition in $\QQ_0$, and because of this canonicity, there is no confusion when we treat them interchangeably where appropriate.